marcos-castrillo/twitter-warbot/README.md

 5. Run start.py

 ## To Do
+Determine the categories of items automatically from their values
 ## Bugs
-Check the weapons and its values
-Check the list of players